wgxo/kayako-classic-docker/README.md

 The container depends on a external mysql instance named `aladdin_db_1`.
 Running on the `aladdin_default` network from TNK.

-If another MySQL instance is to be used, it needs to be declared in the `docker-compose.yml` file
+If another MySQL instance is to be used, it needs to be declared in `docker-compose.yml` and in `build.sh`

 The swift/kayako-SWIFT directory is a clone of the [Kayako Classic repo](https://github.com/trilogy-group/kayako-SWIFT)

-Running `./build.sh` generates a `.env` file with several environment variables.
+Running `./build.sh` generates a `.env` file with several environment variables and builds the KC container.

 The `XDEBUG_HOST` variable is the IP of the host.
 It permits to debug KC from inside the container using PHPStorm.